IRVLUTD/isaac_sim_grasping/docs/controllers.md

 - action: Isaac Sim convention (string describing if it is a closing or opening action)
 - time: current time since the test started.
 - current_dofs: DoF values of the robot.
-- close_position: Final DoF values that describe the closing position of the gripper.
+- close_position: Final DoF values that describe the closed position of the gripper.
 It is calculated within view.py view.post_reset() function using the close_mask.

 https://github.com/IRVLUTD/isaac_sim_grasping/blob/60cf1868e92ce86115bf098ea2ca284fd31c417c/views.py#L92-L110

-Note: For new controllers the reference must be added to the controller_dict. https://github.com/IRVLUTD/isaac_sim_grasping/blob/8fd80be3deeed952552cc2620223ed839cdc788a/controllers.py#L82-L89
+Note: For new controllers the reference must be added to the controller_dict.

+https://github.com/IRVLUTD/isaac_sim_grasping/blob/8fd80be3deeed952552cc2620223ed839cdc788a/controllers.py#L82-L89

 ### Position-based Controller
 https://github.com/IRVLUTD/isaac_sim_grasping/blob/60cf1868e92ce86115bf098ea2ca284fd31c417c/controllers.py#L54-L80

 The simplest of both controllers is the position based controller denominated as "PositionController" and accessible in the simulation with the "position" keyword.
 The controller simply gets the "close_position" and transforms it to an ArticulationActions object for the use in Isaac Sim.
-The resulting behavior is the movement of the gripper DoF to the final "closing position" denoted by the close_mask and the DoF range.
+The resulting behavior is the movement of the gripper DoF to the final "closed position" denoted by the close_mask and the DoF range.

 ![](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/media/PC.gif)